RamSakethMamidala/CODTECH-FULLSTACK-Task2/README.md

 - **Outcome:** Continuously improving skills and adopting best practices in development.
 - **Tools/Technologies:** Online courses, webinars, tech blogs.

-These key activities encompass the full scope of work involved in developing and maintaining a full-stack portfolio, demonstrating a comprehensive skill set in modern web development.
+These key activities encompass the full scope of work involved in developing and maintaining a full-stack e-commerce website, demonstrating a comprehensive skill set in modern web development.